yujunz/ssbench/README.rst

     --profile             Profile the main benchmark run. (default: False) --noop                Exercise benchmark infrastructure without talking to cluster. (default: False)
+    -k, --keep-objects    Keep all uploaded objects in cluster; do not delete any. (default: False)
     -s STATS_FILE, --stats-file STATS_FILE
                           File into which benchmarking statistics will be saved (default: /tmp/ssbench-